 Related: 9 Ways to Fix Your Broken Marriage

-What type of words should I never use with my partner?
+What type of words to never use with my partner?

 More so than the kind of words you should use with your partner …is actually the kind of words you should NOT use.
 There are two words in particular you should not use as they have a tendency to unnecessarily escalate a disagreement in a relationship into a full blown conflict.
 These words are: